mattlewis92/angular-resizable-element/README.md

 Run `npm test` to run tests once or `npm run test:watch` to continually run tests.

 ### Release
-* Bump the version in package.json (once the module hits 1.0 this will become automatic)
 ```bash
 npm run release
 ```